250th Amphibious Capabilities Demonstration Rehearsal

-U.S. Marines and U.S. Sailors participate in a 250th Amphibious Capabilities Demonstration rehearsal at Marine Corps Base Camp Pendleton, California, Oct.
-17, 2025.
+U.S. Marines and Sailors with I Marine Expeditionary Force conduct a simulated amphibious assault in preparation for the Marine Corps 250th Birthday Amphibious Capabilities Demonstration at Marine Corps Base Camp Pendleton, California, Oct.
+16, 2025.
 The 250th Amphibious Capabilities Demonstration at Camp Pendleton marks the Marine Corps’ 250th birthday and America’s Semiquincentennial.
 The live-fire event highlights the Navy-Marine Corps team’s ability to integrate across air, land, and sea, showcasing the Corps’ enduring role as America’s force in-readiness.
-(U.S. Marine Corps video by Chief Warrant Officer 2 Joshua E Chacon)
+(U.S. Marine Corps video by Lance Cpl.
+Christian Cutter)

 |Date Taken: